-Strategic and operational Does the phased model of delivery contribute to achieving overarching CFO Wing model aims and specifically, how do Peer involvement roles fit into these phases?
-How does the delivery of the Peer involvement element relate or contribute to the wider CFO Wing model programme?
-Do the pilot sites provide a suitable environment to deliver relational Impact and strength-based Peer involvement role pathways in prison? environment What, if any is the impact of these roles on stakeholders?
-What is the Peer involvement training, supervision, and progression journey?
-Interpersonal What is the experience of those supported? and relational Are there any key attributes that indicate any particular suitability for Peer involvement roles in prison?

-Structural, policy and regime level

-What strategies, policies, organisational infrastructures, prison regimes, training, and/or environmental factors can be identified as working most effectively with (or impeding) the effective delivery of peer involvement initiatives in prison?

-What are the critical success factors and areas of good practice lessons can be learned from those having experience of delivering peer involvement pilots in prison?
+What, if any is the impact of these roles on all stakeholders?
+What is the peer involvement training, supervision, and progression journey?
+Interpersonal What is the experience of those supported by peer involvement role holders? and relational Are there any key attributes that indicate any particular suitability for per involvement roles in prison setting?
+What strategies, policies, organisational infrastructures, prison regimes, training, and/or environmental factors can be identified as working most Structural, policy effectively with (or impeding) the effective delivery of peer involvement and regime level initiatives in prison?
+What are the critical success factors and areas of good practice lessons from those with experience of delivering peer involvement pilots in prison?